atom-sw/annotest-subjects/README.md

 10. For every bug, we have included a Pytest failing test that also reproduces the bug.
-We wrote these tests manually using the Hypothesis tests aNNoTest generated.
+We wrote these tests manually according to the Hypothesis tests aNNoTest generated.
 Execute the following command to run the manual failing test.